 Background: Montana Fish, Wildlife & Parks is responsible for managing about 500 wildlife species, the majority of which are nongame wildlife.
-Eighty percent of residents enjoy non-hunting wildlife recreation, and in a 2001 U.S. Fish and Wildlife Service (USFWS) survey, 44% of Montanans participated in bird watching, the highest percentage in the country.
-Nongame conservation and management includes, but is not limited to, developing and implementing species management plans, developing and implementing monitoring techniques for populations of nongame animals, producing credible information on the distribution and status of at risk species to prevent Endangered Species Act (ESA) listings, working to recover listed species, managing survey and inventory data, reporting on that data in professional and public settings, and collaborating with diverse partnerships to use limited resources efficiently to manage and conserve nongame species and their habitats.
+Nongame conservation and management includes, developing and implementing species management plans, monitoring techniques for nongame animals, producing credible information on the distribution and status of at-risk species to prevent Endangered Species Act (ESA) listings, working to recover listed species, managing survey and inventory data, and collaborating with partners to use limited resources efficiently to manage and conserve nongame species and their habitats.

 The nongame wildlife account is a state special revenue fund provided for in 17-2-102, MCA.
-All money collected under 15-30-2387, MCA and now 4% of the marijuana taxes deposited under 16-12-111, MCA goes into this account.
+All money collected under 15-30-2387, MCA, and four percent of the marijuana taxes deposited under 16-12-111, MCA, goes into this account.
 Money in the account must be used by the department for research, management, and education programs for nongame wildlife in Montana.
 The nongame program uses Montana's State Wildlife Action Plan (SWAP) to prioritize nongame survey, management, and conservation efforts.
 The SWAP identifies 128 Species of Greatest Conservation Need (SGCN), as well 13 aquatic and 14 terrestrial Community Types of Greatest Conservation Need.
 Under the provisions of 87-5-122, MCA, "the FWP Commission shall review and annually approve the nongame wildlife program's projects recommended by the department for funding from the nongame wildlife account.
 The Commission shall provide for public comment during the review and approval process."

-The FY24 appropriation for the nongame wildlife account workplan is \$1,137,375.
-The nongame program will continue using the new funding from marijuana tax revenue to tackle a larger portion of SGCN and their habitats to keep species from needing federal protection and to ensure healthy habitat is available for all species.
-Building on success in FY23, funding will continue to increase opportunities to partner with landowners, universities, conservation organizations, and outdoor recreationists.
+The FY25 appropriation for the nongame wildlife account workplan is \$1,137,375.
+The nongame program is not proposing substantive changes from the FY24 workplan.
+The proposed plan will continue using the new funding from marijuana tax revenue to tackle a larger portion of SGCN and their habitats to keep species from needing federal protection and to ensure healthy habitat is available for all species.
+Building on the success realized in FY24 (see attached list of accomplishments), funding is proposed to continue to increase opportunities to partner with landowners, universities, conservation organizations, and outdoor recreationists.